KunYi/Simple-UEFI-Bootloader/README.md

 **See the "Releases" tab for usage information and downloads, and please post any bugs, feature requests, etc. in "Issues."**

-A simple bare-metal kernel that uses this bootloader can be found here:
+A minimal development environment for making your own programs/kernels that use this bootloader can be found here (it also includes a sample kernel):
 https://github.com/KNNSpeed/Simple-Kernel/

-**Features:**
+**Bootloader Features**

 - UEFI 2.x support
 - Loads and executes kernels compiled as native Windows PE32+, Linux 64-bit ELF, and Mac OS 64-bit Mach-O files ***(1)***
 - Reset protection for kernel file loading ***(2)***